 Filing A Complaint With The State Of Wisconsin Commissioner Of Insurance

 If you feel you have been wronged by an insurance company or its personnel, you can file a complaint with the State of Wisconsin Office of the Commissioner of Insurance (OCI).
-You can obtain complaint forms at http://oci.wi.gov/com_form.htm.
-You can also get complaint forms by calling OCI at toll-free at 1-800-236-8517 (within Wisconsin), 1-608-266-0103 (outside of Wisconsin) or by writing to OCI at 125 South Webster Street, P.O.
+You can obtain complaint forms for your State of Wisconsin insurance claim at http://oci.wi.gov/com_form.htm.
+You can also get complaint forms for Wisconsin insurance by calling OCI at toll-free at 1-800-236-8517 (within Wisconsin), 1-608-266-0103 (outside of Wisconsin) or by writing to OCI at 125 South Webster Street, P.O.
 Box 7873, Madison, WI 53707-7873.

 You should know that OCI rarely orders any company to pay a claim, even when the company is clearly wrong in denying a particular claim.
 Why?
 OCI has a big job and a limited number of staff.
 OCI is charged with, among other things, the responsibility of regulating the insurance companies that do business in the State of Wisconsin.